List of Twin Star Exorcists characters: Basara

-The fourth of the eleven Basara.
-Hijirimaru enjoys toying with humans and has absolutely no pity for them.
-He enjoys killing his opponents to awaken the rage and hatred of their loved ones, in order to gain more power after killing them too.
-He and Higano kidnap Sayo into Magano in order to feed on her spiritual power but are stopped by Shimon, Rokuro, Benio, and Mayura.
-After absorbing Higano's enchanted powers in order to get stronger, Hijirimaru is destroyed by the Twin Star Exorcists' combined power.
-He is revealed to be motivated to obtain enough power to let Higano and himself watch the sky on Earth without the risk of being turned to dust by Earth's yang energy.
+He is the fourth of the eleven Basara.
+Hijirimaru enjoys toying with humans and has no pity for them.
+He kills his opponents to awaken the rage and hatred of their loved ones, in order to gain more power.
+He and Higano kidnap Sayo and take her into Magano in order to feed on her spiritual power, but are stopped by Shimon, Rokuro, Benio, and Mayura.
+After absorbing Higano's enchanted powers to become stronger, Hijirimaru is destroyed by the Twin Star Exorcists' combined power.
+He is revealed to be motivated by a desire to obtain enough power to allow Higano and himself to watch the sky on Earth without the risk of being turned to dust by Earth's yang energy.